camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/dashboard.md

 ---

 The processes dashboard of Cockpit is the entry point for process monitoring.
-It comes with a pre-installed plugin, which let you see deployed process defintions.
+It comes with a pre-installed plugin, which lets you see deployed process definitions.
 Additional [plugins]({{< relref "webapps/cockpit/extend/plugins.md" >}}) can be added to the processes dashboard.

 # Deployed Processes